 You’ll also be the first boarding group called, after the passengers who need additional help.
 Again, this is also a Mosaic benefit, so it may not be as beneficial to you.

 Passengers in this premium class also are served premium snacks and beverages.
-These include a variety of complimentary alcoholic beverages, Milk Bar snacks, espresso drinks from Brooklyn Roasting Company, and seasonal small-plate meals.
+These include a variety of complimentary alcoholic beverages, Hu snacks, espresso drinks from Brooklyn Roasting Company, and seasonal small-plate meals.

 My Experience on Mint

-For my trip to California, I opted to purchase a Mint seat for my return flight from LAX to Boston.
+For my last two trips to California, I opted to purchase a Mint seat for my return flight from LAX to Boston.
 I had flown to Long Beach Airport on the way to Los Angeles, and Mint service wasn’t an option for that leg.

 After I sat down, one of the two flight attendants for the cabin welcomed me and offered me a beverage before the flight took off.
 Hot beverages can’t be prepared until after takeoff, so I ordered sparkling water rather than the coffee I wanted.
 She also provided me with a menu for breakfast.

-It’s important to note that there isn’t any underseat space, so all of your carry-on luggage needs to go in the overheads for takeoff and landing.
+It’s important to note that there isn’t any underseat space (although there is a small section that could hold a small purse), so all of your carry-on luggage needs to go in the overheads for takeoff and landing.
 The flight attendant helped with that, so I’d have my purse as soon as we were at a safe cruising altitude.

 Once we were in flight, I was able to order my breakfast.
 There was a selection of five items, and I was able to choose three.
 Before breakfast came, I was served a warm croissant and my coffee.

 I really enjoyed the breakfast – everything I ordered was delicious.
-Then, I moved my seat back into the flat bed, and napped for a little while.
-The seat is very comfortable, and I had plenty of room to relax.
+Then, I moved my seat back into the flatbed and napped for a little while.
+The seat was very comfortable, and I had plenty of room to relax.

-After breakfast, we were also served the standard JetBlue snacks (I love those blue chips), as well as a Milkbar cookie.
+After breakfast, we were also served the standard JetBlue snacks.
 Of course, we could get beverages at any point during the flight, on request.

 Is JetBlue Mint worth it?